saros-project/saros/docs/releases/saros-i_0.3.0.md

 Saros/I 0.3.0 requires
  - `JDK 8` or newer
  - `IntelliJ 2019.2.3` or newer
+   - Other [IDEs based on the IntelliJ platform](https://www.jetbrains.org/intellij/sdk/docs/intro/intellij_platform.html#ides-based-on-the-intellij-platform) version `2019.2.3` or newer are supported as well

 Saros/I can be installed from the JetBrains plugin repository or from disk.
 A detailed guide is given [here](../documentation/installation.html?tab=intellij).